slimphp/Slim-Website/docs/v4/start/upgrade.md

 /**
- * Slim 4.x doesn’t come with a container.
-Slim supports containers that implement PSR-11 like PHP-DI.
+ * Slim 4.x does not ship with a container library.
+It supports all PSR-11 implementations such as PHP-DI
- * To install DI Slim bridge `composer require php-di/php-di` */
+ * To install PHP-DI `composer require php-di/php-di` */

 use Slim\Factory\AppFactory;